ventus-ag/docs/_docs/Kubernetes/Scaling.md

  **Let's see how it works on server side:**

-- Create Kubernetes cluster with existing parametrs (How to create Kubernetes cluster you can see in this core task [Kubernetes cluster](https://ventuscloud.eu/docs/Kubernetes/Kubernetes%20Cluster):
+- Create Kubernetes cluster with existing parameters (How to create Kubernetes cluster you can see in this core task [Kubernetes cluster](https://ventuscloud.eu/docs/Kubernetes/Kubernetes%20Cluster):

 ```
 Master count: 1